rhowe-gds/docs.logit.io/content/index.md

 Our support team will help with any data ingestion, indexing, searching or visualisation issues you have.
 You can contact us on live chat or email at <support@logit.io>.

 ## Want to talk to someone?

-If you would like to discuss your requirements please get in touch by email at <support@logit.io>.
+If you would like a call to discuss your requirements please get in touch.

 ## Open documentation